Courage-1984/Dataset-Forge/docs/troubleshooting.md

 - **Test failures:** Check for function signature mismatches, especially with parallel utilities.
 Ensure all monkeypatches and fixtures match expected types.
 - **Static analysis tool fails:** Ensure all dependencies are installed.
 Check your virtual environment and directory structure.
+- **Menu auditing tool issues:** Check that menu functions end with `_menu` and are in `dataset_forge/menus/`.
+Import errors for complex function references are normal.
 - **Utility scripts not working:** Check dependencies, permissions, and environment variables.

 ---